-[3-3-14] Bulk proof of delivery allows mailers to receive proof of delivery signature data electronically.
-The proof of delivery records are sent in a signature extract file format.
-Bulk proof of delivery records are available as follows:
+[12-8-14] [3-3-14] Bulk proof of delivery allows mailers to receive proof of delivery signature records electronically.
+The records are sent in a signature extract file format and are available as follows:

 a.
 For items delivered only in the United States, including Alaska, Hawaii, the U.S. Virgin Islands, and Puerto Rico.